Bluebird K7: Bluebird K7 records

+In 1958, Donald Campbell with his team took Bluebird K7 to the Brussels World's Fair.
+K7 became a centrepiece to the British stand.
+The publicity event continued to Lake Bourget close to Aix Les Bains, where in June 1958 K7 was shown at the annual festival.

-Campbell then turned his attention to the Land Speed Record, with the aim of establishing a land speed record of 450 mph plus.
+Campbell then turned his attention to the land speed record, with the aim of establishing a land speed record of 450 mph plus.
 He also planned to set a seventh water speed record in the same year, and so become the first person to establish the land speed record and water speed record in the same year.
 He set out for the Bonneville Salt Flats in August 1960 and was lucky to survive a 360 mph crash in his Norris Brothers designed Bluebird CN7 turbine powered car later that September.
 Bluebird CN7 was rebuilt in 1961–62 and Campbell subsequently spent a frustrating two years in the Australian desert, battling adverse track conditions.
 Finally, after Campbell exceeded the land speed record on Lake Eyre on 17 July 1964, at 403.10 mph in Bluebird CN7, he snared his seventh water speed record on 31 December 1964 at Dumbleyung Lake, Western Australia, when he reached 276.33 mph, with two runs at 283.3 mph and 269.3 mph completed with only hours to spare on New Year's Eve 1964.

 This latest success made Campbell and K7 the world's most prolific holders of the water speed record, and in addition Campbell realised his 'double' when he became the first, and so far only, person to break both the land speed record and the water speed record in the same year.
 Following on from this success, Campbell stated that K7 would be most likely retired and become a museum exhibit.
 Her hull was ten years old, her engine fourteen, and her design speed of 250 mph had been exceeded by over 30 mph on a number of occasions.

-Donald Campbell's speed records
+Donald Campbell's water speed records

+Donald Campbell had two Metrovick Beryl engines that were interchangeable during K7's life.
+These were used in achieving all of his seven K7 records.
+The Beryl engines were used from 1955 until 1966.